Paul Stein

 Director, Seaport Academy

-Alex Tsonas joined Seaport Academy as school counselor in 1998 and two years later became Seaport’s director.
-Alex’s experience includes working as an assistant director in a residential program, a therapist for a home-based individual and family treatment agency, and as a counselor running substance abuse and anger management groups serving youths in Lynn.
-Alex has overseen Seaport’s evolution from a small, 12-student program into a successful all-boys state-approved alternative high school serving 28+ students in Grades 8-12.
+Alex Tsonas joined Seaport Academy as a school counselor in 1998 and two years later became Seaport’s director.
+Alex’s experience includes working as an assistant director in a residential program, a therapist for a home-based individual and family treatment agency, and a counselor running substance abuse and anger management groups serving youths in Lynn, Mass.
+Alex has managed Seaport’s evolution from a small, 12-student program to a successful all-boys, state-approved alternative high school serving 28+ students in Grades 8-12.

 An avid hiker and runner, Alex earned his LICSW licensing in 2016.
 He has a B.A. from Colgate University and an M.A. from Salem State College.